akazukin5151/approportionment/README.md

     - The number of seats for each party is stored in a vector and allocations in Rust/LLVM cannot exceed this number

 - All numbers are inclusive, meaning "less than or equal" is safe
-- The minimum for all three is `0`
+- The minimum for seats, voters, and parties are `0`
 - `usize` and `isize` depends on if you are compiling for a 32-bit or 64-bit machine.
 See the documentation ([usize](https://doc.rust-lang.org/stable/std/primitive.usize.html), [isize](https://doc.rust-lang.org/stable/std/primitive.isize.html))
 - `usize::MAX` is `2^64 − 1` for 64-bit
 - `isize::MAX` is `2^63 − 1` for 64-bit

+# Q&A

-# What about mixed compensatory systems?
+## What about mixed compensatory systems?

 Mixed compensatory systems include [MMP](https://en.wikipedia.org/wiki/Mixed-member_proportional_representation) (Germany) and [AMS](https://en.wikipedia.org/wiki/Additional_member_system) (Scotland).
 It does not include non-compensatory systems like parallel voting (Japan) or mixed-member majoritarian (Italy).

 Fundamentally, these simulations are for one electoral district.
 This can be one subnational district or one nationwide district.
 Mixed proportional systems has two types of seats, constituency and list seats.
 The two seats may follow different district boundaries, so these simulations cannot take arbitrarily different districts without doubling in scope.

-# Based on this, I think X is the best system, should I use it?
+## Based on this, I think X is the best system, should I use it?

 Sure, but you need to pay attention to other very important factors that the graphs do not emphasize enough or just ignores.